 Lentigo: A freckle or other pigmented spot found on the surface of the skin.

-Lichen: Refers to clinical lesions that various skin diseases cause by the eruption of flat papules.
+Lichen: This refers to clinical lesions that various skin diseases caused by the eruption of flat papules.

 Lichenification: Diffuse, thickening of the skin due to scratching and rubbing.